Building new communities in the ruins of the world’s oldest

 But Om Ahmed, an energetic woman in her mid thirties and a mother of five, is learning to make a livelihood out of a local treasure: the leaves of the palm trees that flourish here.
 With 15 other women, she recently attended a handicrafts training workshop, part of a UN programme financed by the MDG-Fund to develop tourism and boost incomes, particularly among women and youth.
 The palm leaves, once soaked in water, can be fashioned and woven into objects, fashion accessories and rugs.

 “Once we master the skills, we, the women of Dahshur, will train our daughters, friends and family.
 We are all mothers and wives, and these activities are ideal since we can work and produce from home,” said Om Ahmed, adding that she is fully supported in this endeavor by her husband, a former phosphate mine worker who was forced to retire due to the high volume of residuals in his lungs.

-The MDG-funded programme is aimed at protecting the Dashhur pyramids while encouraging tourism-based sustainable development.
+The MDG-F-funded programme is aimed at protecting the Dashhur pyramids while encouraging tourism-based sustainable development.
 It focuses on improving the livelihoods and working conditions of the local population through creative industries that particularly employ women and young people, along with the development of small and micro enterprises.

 The programme is also empowering local residents to manage Dahshur’s cultural heritage through the preservation of the area’s unique seasonal lake and monuments and the development of community-led conservation activities.